 Upon receipt of an application, the applicant is notified by email that their application and supporting documents have been received.
 Reference questionnaires will be emailed to the professional references supplied on the application within 5 to 10 working days.
-If the applicant's supporting documents are not complete, emails are sent as a reminder every 2 to 3 months.
+If the applicants supporting documents are not complete, emails are sent as a reminder every 2 to 3 months.
 Whenever something changes with an application, an update to the application status is sent.

-Applicants are encouraged to check through the "Road to Certification" module on the OACETT website to track the status of their applications, documents outstanding, and the status of their files (currently awaiting review, in review, etc.).
+Applicants are encouraged to check the status of their applications, documents outstanding, and the status of their files (currently awaiting review, in review, etc.) using the Track Application feature on the OACETT website.

-Once a file has been reviewed, an applicant will be sent the results of the review via email and also be able to view the results from our home page by logging onto our "Track PPE, TR, Courses and Experience" page.
+Once a file has been reviewed, an applicant will be sent the results of the review via email and also be able to view the results from our home page by logging onto "Track Certification".